zama-ai/concrete-ml/docs/debug_support_submit_issues.md

 ## Asking the community

-You can directly ask the developers and community about your issue on our Discourse server (link on the right of the top menu).
+You can directly ask the developers and community about your issue on our [Discourse server](https://community.zama.ai).

 Hopefully, it is just a misunderstanding or a small mistake on your side that we can help you fix easily.
-Additionally, your feedback helps us make the documentation even clearer (by adding to the FAQ, for example).
+Additionally, your feedback helps us make the documentation even clearer.

 ## Submitting an issue